Craig Chike Akoh MD

 He earned his medical doctorate from The Ohio State College of Medicine in 1992, graduating with Honors and completed his Orthopaedic Surgery Residency at The Ohio State University.
 He then completed his Orthopaedic Sports Medicine Fellowship at the Hughston Clinic in Georgia.

 In 2007, Jones was awarded the Ohio Athletic Trainers Association Team Physician of the Year Award.
 In 2008, Jones participated in the AOSSM Traveling Fellowship to South America (one of four American orthopedic surgeons selected to travel and give lectures).
 He also has been awarded two Neer Awards (2011 and 2013) which are given to the authors of the top international research papers in shoulder and elbow surgery each year.
 He has served on multiple AOSSM committees, including two stints on both the Traveling Fellowship and Publications Committees.
 He is also a reviewer for multiple journals including AJSM, JBJS, JSES, and OJSM.
-Finally, he has been a guest international lecturer in Europe, Japan, and South America.
+And, he has been a guest international lecturer in Europe, Japan, and South America.
+Finally, he is a member of the exclusive Magellen Society, an international group consisting of the top sports medicine orthopaedic surgeons in the world and was chosen as the North American (AOSSM) representative to the Board of Directors of the Society and President Elect.
+He was recently selected for the Herodicus Society, another prestigious international group of orthopaedic sports medicine physicians.

 Anthony Kontos PhD

-Dr. Kontos is Director of Research for the UPMC Sports Medicine Concussion Program and Associate Professor in the Department of Orthopaedic Surgery and the Department of Sports Medicine and Rehabilitation at the University of Pittsburgh.
-He received his doctoral degree in kinesiology/sport psychology from Michigan State University where he received master’s degrees in counseling psychology and exercise science and completed an internship in counseling psychology.
-He completed his B.A. in psychology at Adrian College, where he was a four-year starter on the men’s soccer team.
-Dr. Kontos has specialized in concussion/mild traumatic brain injury (mTBI) research for the past 12 years, has 175 professional publications and 266 professional presentations, and has received research funding as a PI from the National Institutes of Health (NIH), Department of Defense (DoD), US Special Operations Command, National Collegiate Athletic Association (NCAA), National Football League (NFL)/GE Head Health Challenge, National Operating Committee of Standards for Athletic Equipment, and the NFL Charities.
-His research focuses on concussion including risk factors; neurocognitive and neuromotor effects; psychological issues; treatment; and concussion in military, pediatric, and sport populations.
+Dr. Anthony P. Kontos is Research Director for the UPMC Sports Medicine Concussion Program and Associate Professor in the Departments of Orthopaedic Surgery and Sports Medicine and Rehabilitation at the University of Pittsburgh.
+He has specialized in concussion research for 13 years and has 235 professional publications and 311 professional presentations.
+His research is funded by the National Institutes of Health (NIH), Centers for Disease Control and Prevention (CDC), and Department of Defense (DoD), and focuses on risk factors; neurocognitive/neuromotor effects; psychological issues; treatment; and concussion in military, pediatric, and sport populations.

 Jeffrey Kutcher MD